Doodh Pak Recipe

 Rice soaked in water.

-Heat 1 liter whole milk in a non-stick pan over medium-high heat.
+Step 2: Heat 1 liter of whole milk in a non-stick pan over medium-high heat.

 Saffron and soaked rice added to boiling milk.

-Cook for 40 minutes until the dudhpak is thickened and the rice is cooked.
+Step 5: Cook for 35-40 minutes, or until the dudhpak is thickened and the rice is cooked.
 Stir frequently while cooking.
 Scrape the sides of the pan at regular intervals and add the solidified milk back to the pan.

 • 6 tablespoon granulated white sugar